-In each truck accident case, we explore every possible avenue of holding others accountable and helping you receive compensation.
+In each truck accident case, we explore every possible avenue of holding others accountable and helping you recover the level of compensation you need.
 These cases often have many variables, as you can see.
-With our 45+ years of combined experience, our team understands how to investigate accidents and fight for you.
+With our 45+ years of combined experience, our team understands how to investigate truck accidents and fight for the rights of injured victims.
 Whatever the case may be, rest assured that your claim is in good hands.

-In a study of long-haul truck drivers published by the Federal Motor Carrier Safety Administration (FMCSA), the percentage of crashes due to fatigue that occur in a driver’s 12th hour on the clock is 10%.
-By hour 16, that number has increased to 25%.
-That’s why there are regulations regarding how many consecutive hours commercial truck drivers can work per day and week.
-Drivers who stay on the road longer than they are allowed are knowingly breaking the law and driving negligently.
+In a study published by the Federal Motor Carrier Safety Administration (FMCSA), the percentage of crashes caused by fatigue that occur in a driver’s 12th hour on the clock is 10%.
+By hour 16, that number rises to 25%.
+That’s why there are regulations regarding how many consecutive hours truck drivers can work per day and week.
+Drivers who stay on the road longer than they are allowed are knowingly breaking the rules.

 The 14-Hour Driving Window

-Commercial drivers are allowed to drive for 11 hours in a 14-hour window.
+Truck drivers are allowed to drive for 11 hours in a 14-hour window.
 This means they have 14 consecutive hours during which they can be on the clock, but their time on the road cannot exceed 11 hours.
-Once a driver has reached the 14-hour mark for the day, they are not allowed to work again until they have 10 hours of rest.
+Once a driver has reached the 14-hour mark, they are not allowed to work again until they have 10 hours of rest.

-In addition to the 14-hour driving window, commercial drivers are also required to take at least a 30-minute rest break for every 8 hours of driving.
+In addition to the 14-hour window, commercial drivers are also required to take at least a 30-minute rest break for every 8 hours of driving.
 When applied in the context of the rule above, this would mean a trucker who was on the road for 8 hours could stop for a 30-minute dinner and then drive for another 3 hours.
-Any rest break or meal break does not count toward their 14-hour window for driving.

-There are exceptions that may apply to this rule any time a driver stays within a 100-mile radius of their normal reporting location, returns to their workplace within 12 hours of leaving, and follows the 10-hour off-duty and 11-hour drive time requirements.
-Details like these are the reason working with an experienced attorney makes a big difference.
+There are exceptions that may apply any time a driver stays within a 100-mile radius of their normal reporting location, returns to their workplace within 12 hours of leaving, and follows the 10-hour off-duty and 11-hour drive time requirements.
+Details like these are the reason why you should work with an attorney.

 Put 45+ Years of Experience on Your Side

-If you are ready to get started with your truck accident claim, call our team for a free consultation.
+If you are ready to get started on your case, contact our truck accident attorneys in Kansas City, MO for a free consultation.
 We are available at (855) 981-6116.